gavinmdouglas/gavinmdouglas.github.io/pages/about.md

 I am a PhD candidate in the department of Microbiology and Immunology at Dalhousie University (Halifax, Nova Scotia, Canada) in [Dr Morgan Langille's research lab](http://morganlangille.com).

-My research mainly focuses on how to best analyze microbiome sequencing data.
-I am also deeply interested in questions in evolutionary genetics and more recently the relationship between biology and law.
+My research mainly focuses on developing improved bioinformatics methods for analyzing microbiome sequencing data.
+Previously my research focus has also involved developing and applying bioinformatics approaches to ask agricultural and evolutionary genetics questions.
+I am also interested in new ways to improve scientific publishing and data analysis reproducibility.

 For details you can check my **[CV]({{ BASE_PATH }}/assets/CV/Gavin_Douglas_CV.pdf)**, **[GitHub](https://github.com/gavinmdouglas)**, and/or **[Google Scholar](https://scholar.google.ca/citations?hl=en&user=EhhXPUkAAAAJ)**.